Version Control is the management of changes to documents, computer programs, large websites, and other collection of information.

 Git is distributed control system

-Setting user details like user name and email is important for tracking purpose; follow below commands to set details.
+Setting user details like user name and email is important for tracking purposes; follow below commands to set details.

 Set the user name to the git